Fish 2.0 Team

 Nathan Gold, Fish 2.0 Pitch training

-Nathan hails from the San Francisco where he coaches people around the world on how to prepare for high-stakes presentations and harness their speaking anxiety through workshops, keynotes, and 1:1 sessions both in person and online.
-Nathan has personally delivered thousands of presentations himself and thousands of hours of 1:1 coaching.
+Nathan hails from the San Francisco where he coaches people around the world on how to prepare for high-stakes speaking opportunities and how to harness their speaking anxiety through workshops, keynotes, and 1:1 sessions both in person and online.
+Nathan coached our Fish 2.0 presenters in 2015 and 2017.
 He works with companies on designing, scripting and delivering more compelling and memorable presentations.
 He is an Industry Fellow at the UC Berkeley and Hong Kong Baptist University, a guest lecturer at Wharton Entrepreneurship, is featured on Kauffman Founders School and is a published author.
-See democoach.com
+Nathan is joined by his colleague Claudio Sennhauser, a specialist in coaching presenters to unleash their true presentation potential.
+See democoach.com and sennhauser.com.

 For additional information: